PostHog/posthog-plugin-starter-kit/README.md

 Feel free to use it as a base for your own plugins!

+You can also add a `logo.png` file to give this plugin its own logo.

 Need more information on developing plugins?
 Check out [the Plugins Overview](https://posthog.com/docs/plugins/build/overview)

 ## Installation